Newfoundland

 History

-The Newfoundland's story begins on the rugged, windswept island of Newfoundland, Canada, where these remarkable dogs earned their place in maritime history.
-While their exact origins remain somewhat mysterious, several theories exist about how these gentle giants came to be.
+The Newfoundland's story begins on the rugged island of Newfoundland, Canada, where these remarkable dogs earned their place in maritime history.
+Their exact origins are mysterious, but a few theories exist.
+Some believe they descended from medieval European dogs related to modern mastiffs, possibly mixed with local black shepherds and Great Pyrenees brought by settlers.

-The earliest documented references to these dogs date back to the 18th century, when they were known as "Large St. John's Dogs."
-Canadian fishermen quickly recognised their extraordinary swimming abilities and gentle temperament, employing them for dramatic water rescues, pulling fishing nets, and hauling heavy loads across challenging terrain.
+The earliest documented references to these dogs date back to the 18th century.
+Canadian fishermen quickly recognised their extraordinary swimming abilities and gentle temperament, employing them for water rescues, pulling fishing nets, and hauling heavy loads across challenging terrain.

-English sailors eventually brought these remarkable dogs back to Britain, where selective breeding began in earnest.
-Initially, breeders favoured black and white specimens, but later focused primarily on solid black dogs.
+English sailors brought these remarkable dogs to Britain, where selective breeding began in earnest.
+Initially, breeders favoured the black and white 'Landseer' specimens, but later focused primarily on the solid black dogs we know today.
 The breed's popularity soared in 1860s England, particularly after a Newfoundland owned by the Prince of Wales won first place at a prestigious dog show in 1864.

-The breed standard was officially established in 1865, and by 1885, America had formed its first Newfoundland club.
-These dogs found their way into Russian aristocratic homes in the early 1900s, and later, in the 1950s, specimens from Germany were imported to the Soviet Union.
-Today, Newfoundlands worldwide trace their lineage back to those carefully bred English bloodlines, maintaining the same heroic spirit that made their ancestors legendary maritime rescue dogs.
+The first breed standard was established in 1865, and by the 1880s, clubs were forming in Britain and America.
+Today, most Newfoundlands worldwide trace their lineage back to those carefully bred English bloodlines, maintaining the heroic spirit that made their ancestors legendary maritime rescue dogs.

 Traits & Characteristics